Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Discussion

-As a longstanding issue spanning mathematics (linear algebra, PDEs, fractional FT\cite{pellat-finetSphericalAngularSpectrum2006}, topology), physics (Hamilton's five great legacies: manifolds, complex numbers, diabolic points, Hamiltonians, quaternions as a whole, Noether's theorem, and wave optics --- the mother of quantum mechanics), and computer science (sampling theorem, butterfly algorithm, Z transform, physical information and convolutional neural networks), along with a scientific ``toy gallery'' where a simple laser pointer and a small crystal suffice for real-time experiments to verify surrounding objective reality, we hope the ``old yet new'' aspects of crystal optics will once again attract attention across diverse domains.
+As a longstanding issue spanning mathematics (linear algebra, PDEs, fractional FT\cite{pellat-finetFresnelDiffractionFractionalorder1994,dengDiffractionInterpretedFractional1996,pellat-finetSphericalAngularSpectrum2006,pellat-finetComplexOrderFractional2006,pellat-finetEffectDiffractionWigner2022}, topology), physics (Hamilton's five great legacies: manifolds, complex numbers, diabolic points, Hamiltonians, quaternions as a whole, Noether's theorem, and wave optics --- the mother of quantum mechanics), and computer science (sampling theorem, butterfly algorithm, Z transform, physical information and convolutional neural networks), along with a scientific ``toy gallery''(see Supplementary Note 9) where a simple laser pointer and a small crystal suffice for real-time experiments to verify surrounding objective reality, we hope the ``old yet new'' aspects of (L/N)(F)CO will once again attract attention across diverse domains.

-Despite light being the medium for 80\% of the information we perceive, our understanding of these bosonic messengers is no deeper than that of the retina. --- At this very moment, your crystalline lens is conducting refraction and dispersion experiments, and light, alongside retinal neuronal currents, is performing rapid FTs.